ChatGPT AI - Cloze Game (Difficulty 4)

 With this new request, the response from ChatGPT will be fairly consistently formatted like this:

-Step 9 - Add Questions
+Step 9 - Show the Questions

-We will define a new custom block “add questions”:
+We will define a new custom block “add questions” and add these 2 widgets:

-Step 10 - The “choices” List
+Step 10 - Create the “choices” List

-Step 11 - Add Answers
+Step 11 - Add Answer Dropdowns

 By now, we have completed the game interface.
 For the last few steps, we will need to handle user actions with the help of ChatGPT.

-Step 12 - Compose the ChatGPT Request
+Step 12 - Compose the ChatGPT Request Using User Words

-In the first few steps, we have “hardcoded” the 3 words to “run, runs, ran”.
-Now we will need to make our request “dynamic”: no matter which words the user input, we will include them in the request.
 To make our code easy to read, we will create 3 variables and join them together: task, words and format.
 We will store the final request in another new variable called “request”.

 - task will be the part of the request before the 3 words.
 It describes what we need: